106th Territorial Defense Brigade (Ukraine): Russo-Ukrainian War

-Units of the Brigade took part in the Second Battle of Lyman, losing 9 soldiers.
+Units of the brigade took part in the recapture of Lyman, losing 9 soldiers.

 In November, the 88th battalion from Shepetivka was serving in areas of Bakhmut and Sloviansk.
 On 5 December, the brigade's battle flag was created.
-Units of the Brigade were deployed on the Zaporizhzhia frontline between Huliaipole-Polohy in December.
+Units of the brigade were deployed on the Zaporizhzhia frontline between Huliaipole-Polohy in December 2022.

+As of June 2023, the brigade's 88th Battalion was deployed in the Luhansk Oblast near the villages of Makiivka and Ploshchanka.

+In April 2024, reconnaissance units of the brigade were reported to be defending positions on the Russia–Ukraine border in the Sumy Oblast.

 Structure

-As of 2022 the brigade's structure is as follows:
+As of 2024 the brigade's structure is as follows: